 The Japanese tea ceremony — Chadō, or “the way of tea” — is one of the most studied mindfulness practices in the world.
 In everyday Japanese life, it’s simply this: preparing and drinking tea with full attention.

-Start here: Replace your scrolling-while-coffee-drinking habit with five minutes of tea prepared and consumed without distractions.
+Start here: Replace your scrolling-while-coffee-drinking habit with five minutes of your drink prepared and consumed without distractions.
 The contrast will surprise you.

 Ikigai — 生き甲い